 Merit Review Committee

-- The primary responsibility of the Merit Review Committee is to evaluate faculty and make recommendations to the unit director on annual merit salary increases according to the procedures outlined in the merit review policy.
+- The primary responsibility of the Merit Review Committee is to evaluate faculty and make recommendations to the Deans on annual merit salary increases according to the procedures outlined in the merit review policy.

 - Members of the merit committee serve two-terms.